 - Navigation Map Macro: Displays the pages that have been tagged with a specific label.

 Once you have all your content and macros on your page, you’ll need to figure out how to put them all together in the most compelling way possible.
 We recommend you wait until you have all your content on the page before considering the layout; it’s hard to present what you don’t have yet.

 To determine the layout of your Confluence page:

-- Press the “Page layout” button on the toolbar.
+- Press the “Page layout” button on the toolbar, or type “/layouts”

-- Determine the configuration and number of columns desired.
+- Adjust the number and proportions of columns

 While Confluence gives you the freedom to organize the perfect layout for your page, sometimes less really is more.
 If your content is best communicate through a simple page, there’s no need to get too fancy.

-With that, you have a freshly-baked Confluence page with quality content, a good use of relevant Macros, and an effective presentation.
-Soon you’ll be getting fellow Confluence users stopping you in the hallways asking: “How do I create Confluence pages that look like yours?
+And with that, you have a beautiful page that is easy to read and engage with.
+Soon you’ll be getting fellow Confluence users asking you: “How do I create Confluence pages that look like yours?